alkaline07/goodreads_recommendations/README.md

 **5. CTR Is Compared Against a Decay Threshold**
 - The system checks whether the current CTR meets an expected performance threshold.
-- Example: CTR < 0.20% → Model is considered to be decaying
+- Threshold: CTR < 20% → Model is considered to be decaying
 - A drop in CTR indicates that the model may no longer be producing high-quality recommendations.

 **6. Alerts Are Sent When CTR Drops**
 - If the CTR falls below the threshold:
-- - An alert is generated
+  - An alert is generated
-- - Email notifications are sent to the ML team
+  - Email notifications are sent to the ML team
-- - Monitoring logs are updated
+  - Monitoring logs are updated
 - This ensures immediate visibility into potential declines in model performance.

 **7. CTR Decay Triggers Model Retraining**
 - When sustained CTR decay is detected:
-- - The monitoring workflow flags the issue
+  - The monitoring workflow flags the issue
-- - The ML pipeline is automatically triggered
+  - The ML pipeline is automatically triggered
-- - The model is retrained using the latest data
+  - The model is retrained using the latest data
-- - Evaluation, bias detection, and validation are rerun
+  - Evaluation, bias detection, and validation are rerun
-- - Model Manager decides whether to promote the new version
+  - Model Manager decides whether to promote the new version
 - This creates a self-correcting feedback loop that keeps the recommendation engine fresh and relevant.

 ### CTR Calculation